bparanj/crystal/security/linux/kernel.md

    - Manages user permissions and access controls.
    - Ensures secure operations by isolating processes and managing user privileges.

-### Sources:
-- **Operating Systems: Design and Implementation** by Andrew S. Tanenbaum: Provides a historical context and technical details on operating system design,  the kernel.
-- **Understanding the Linux Kernel** by Daniel P. Bovet and Marco Cesati: Offers in-depth technical insights into the Linux kernel and its functions.
-- **The Linux Programming Interface** by Michael Kerrisk: Discusses various aspects of Linux,  kernel interaction and system calls.

 ## Exporting Data

 The kernel exports data to user space for several reasons, primarily related to functionality, performance, security, and system design.